ElliotRedhead/NHL-TeamVersus/README.md

 #### Visual Charting of Statistics & Trend Predictions
 An idea originally contemplated for this project was to display a comparison of the selected statistics over the season for the selected teams, this however is not appropriate for the arcade-style of this particular page but if it were evolved into a larger-scale tool this could be suitable for the prediction of trends.

+#### Mini-Game Counter
+Addition of a mini-game wherein the user was provided with two teams and they were to choose which they thought would win, with their score dependent on their streak of correct choices.

 ## Technologies Used

 * HTML.